-According to the respondents 67% who were the majority argued that the l cases had an impact on the outcomes of 2013 Kenya general elections whereas indicated that it did not have an impact.
-Majority of the respondents noted that the cri against humanity cases facing Uhuru Kenaytta and William Ruto helped in tying the former rivals together.
-Respondents also noted that the rivalry between the Kikuyu the Kalenjin ethnic communities witnessed in 2007 General elections was not there at the informal settlement level.
-Respondents also acknowledged press reports renowned Kenyan political analyst, Mutahi Ngunyi on what he coined as the "tyrang numbers".
+According to the respondents 67% who were the majority argued that the ICC cases had an impact on the outcomes of 2013 Kenya general elections whereas 33% indicated that it did not have an impact.
+Majority of the respondents noted that the crimes against humanity cases facing Uhuru Kenaytta and William Ruto helped in tying the two former rivals together.
+Respondents also noted that the rivalry between the Kikuyu and the Kalenjin ethnic communities witnessed in 2007 General elections was not there even at the informal settlement level.
+Respondents also acknowledged press reports by renowned Kenyan political analyst, Mutahi Ngunyi on what he coined as the "tyranny of numbers".

-Aarhus Paige, "The Mungiki, The Taliban, And MeGetting To Know Kenya's Most Dang Gangsters", vice magazine 9 January 2012
+116 Aarhus Paige, "The Mungiki, The Taliban, And MeGetting To Know Kenya's Most Dangerous Gangsters", vice magazine 9 January 2012

-According to the analyst, the "tyranny of numbers" makes a probable clai that is, that Kenya's voting is historically influenced by ethnicity.
-The Jubilee Alliance coalition of parties led by Uhuru Kenyatta, who is facing trial at the ICC and Willia Ruto also facing trial at the ICC began, according to the hypothesis, with such a lar numerical advantage the effort needed to secure an electoral victory was infinitesimal small, details that respondents also agreed with.
-Further, according to the hypothes presented by the political analyst, this inevitable victory comes from the Jubil Coalition's ethnic vote of 6.2 Million (or 43.2% of the total vote).
-This number basically a totting up of the registered Kikuyu and allied communities that form GEM and the Kalenjin voters.
-Following the March 4 2013 elections, the analysts hypothes proved correct to some extent.
-The views supported by some of the respondents also we correct, that Jubilee Alliance leaders were brought together because of the ICC rhetoric the time and since the two leaders, Uhuru and Ruto represent, the two largest ethn communities in Kenya, their common relationship likely pegged on the ICC cases wou have a considerable impact on the voting pattern of the March 4 2013 General Election Indeed, this view was reflected across the country with continuous ICC rhetoric from politicians and diplomats alike during the campaign period prior and after to the 201 General elections.
+According to the analyst, the "tyranny of numbers117," makes a probable claim, that is, that Kenya's voting is historically influenced by ethnicity.
+The Jubilee Alliance, a coalition of parties led by Uhuru Kenyatta, who is facing trial at the ICC and William Ruto also facing trial at the ICC began, according to the hypothesis, with such a large numerical advantage the effort needed to secure an electoral victory was infinitesimally small, details that respondents also agreed with.
+Further, according to the hypothesis presented by the political analyst, this inevitable victory comes from the Jubilee Coalition's ethnic vote of 6.2 Million (or 43.2% of the total vote).
+This number is basically a totting up of the registered Kikuyu and allied communities that form GEMA and the Kalenjin voters.
+Following the March 4 2013 elections, the analysts hypothesis proved correct to some extent.
+The views supported by some of the respondents also were correct, that Jubilee Alliance leaders were brought together because of the ICC rhetoric at the time and since the two leaders, Uhuru and Ruto represent, the two largest ethnic communities in Kenya, their common relationship likely pegged on the ICC cases would have a considerable impact on the voting pattern of the March 4 2013 General Elections.
+Indeed, this view was reflected across the country with continuous ICC rhetoric from politicians and diplomats alike during the campaign period prior and after to the 2013 General elections.

-Maina Wachira, inside the tyranny of numbers numerology: The African Executive, 27 April 2013
+117 Maina Wachira, inside the tyranny of numbers numerology: The African Executive, 27 April 2013